tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 worker2  BGP      master   up     23:42:35    Established
 ```

-13. Check the routes on the bastion node.
-You should see that the edge gateway pod is reachable through the worker node where it has been deployed:
+13. Check the routes on the `bastion` node.
+You should see that the edge gateway pod is reachable through the worker node where it has been deployed.

 ```
 ip route